hackclub/hackclub/workshops/pcb_level_2/README.md

 [^1]: More info at https://eepower.com/resistor-guide/resistor-standards-and-codes/resistor-sizes-and-packages/#

-[^2]: Ideally, the ground plane would be a continuous, mostly unobstructed, chunk, but that would require more layers i.e. more complexity and cost, which is not good for this workshop.
+[^2]: Ideally, the ground plane would be a continuous, mostly unobstructed chunk, but that would require either spreading out the components further, or more layers i.e. more complexity and cost, which is not good for this workshop.

-[^3]: If you're obsessed with details like me and want to fix it, right click A1 > Open in Footprint Editor; delete the purple courtyard.
+[^3]: If you're obsessed with details like me and want to fix it, right-click A1 > Open in Footprint Editor; delete the purple courtyard.
 This only affects this one instance of the Arduino footprint, and won't affect future PCBs you make with KiCAD.
 This tells KiCAD that the Arduino is not an exclusive component, and other things can overlap it.

 [^4]: Tips in prerequisites by [@camdan.me](https://hackclub.slack.com/team/U04J96SRS5B).